lanadelrea/Katmon/README.md

 This pipeline was initially designed to investigate potential Delta and Omicron co-infections after anomalous sequences were detected during routine genomic surveillance.
-More recent developments have expanded its capability to identify potential co-infections involving any SARS-CoV-2 variants—including newer variants and cases involving two lineages within the same clade.
+More recent developments have expanded its capability to identify potential co-infections involving any SARS-CoV-2 variants including newer variants and cases involving two lineages within the same clade.

 <br />
 <br />